la3lma/dynamic-control/README.md

  * Some code I used to make calculations/make plots when solving the problem sets.

- * The downloaded code used to play with the robot arm.
+ * The downloaded code used to play with the helicopter "arm".